 The area contained within the property title is shown by thick red edging.
 Everything within the red edging forms part of the Title save for any areas within it that are edged in green.
 Such areas have been removed from the Title, usually following a sale of part of the land.

 We are a private company independent of individual government land registries and provide professional and easy to use Land Registry services throughout the whole of England, Wales and Scotland.
-HM Land Registry public services also supply title information by postal application to government websites at a fee of £7 per document.
+Some of our documents can be obtained direct from HMLR for a lesser fee.